 For more info on library usage see the code sample shown in the next paragraph or visit Mhook home page.

 As I’ve mentioned above, our example will hide the calc.exe from the list of running processes.
+This will illustrate how to create and inject DLL into a process to set up global API hook.

 The list of running processes is queried by calling NTAPI function